Wiredcraft/test-frontend/README.md

 ### Possible improvements

-This apporach might already be better than an more static search that requires the input of on entire String to find an result, but it could be even further improved by displaying all similar results.
+This approach might already be better than an more static search, that requires the input of on entire String to find an result, but it could be even further improved by displaying all similar results.

 Example: